KeyValueSoftwareSystems/testrogue/README.md

 ## 🚀 Features

-- 🔍 **Extract Endpoints**: Parse Swagger/OpenAPI URLs to retrieve all available API endpoints.
+- 🔍 **Extract Endpoints**: Parse Swagger 2.0 URLs to retrieve all available API endpoints.
 - 🧠 **Generate Test Cases**: Use OpenAI to automatically generate test scenarios for each endpoint.
 - ⚙️ **Execute Tests**: Run the generated test cases and view real-time results.
 - 📥 **Download Results**: Export test cases and execution results as CSV files for sharing or analysis.